 Assessments can be appealed at the Cook County Assessor’s office, the Cook County Board of Review, the Illinois Property Tax Appeal Board (PTAB) and Cook County Circuit Court.
 Appeals to the Assessor and the Board of Review may only be filed at specific times during the year depending on which township your property is located.
 You can find out whether your township is open for appeal by going to the web sites for each of those agencies.
 Appeals to the PTAB can only be made if you have previously filed an appeal at the Board of Review for the tax year in question and must be made within thirty days of the date on the letter you receive from the Board informing you of their decision.
 If you choose to file a case at the circuit court, you automatically forego the opportunity to appeal at PTAB and vice-versa.

 The Cook County Assessor assesses all property in Cook County on a triennial basis.
-Property in Chicago was reassessed in 2012.
-North suburban property will be reassessed in 2013 and south suburban property will be reassessed in 2014.
+Property in Chicago was reassessed in 2012, north suburban property was reassessed in 2013 and south suburban property will be reassessed in 2014.

 There is no difference in results whether an attorney files on your behalf or if you do it yourself assuming you know how to put together a convincing case.
 However, if you are willing to pay the attorney's fee, you can sit back and let him do the work.
 Otherwise do the work yourself and save the fee.